gramster/gramster.github.io/content/post/github-reports.md

     - name: Check out code
       uses: actions/checkout@v2
       with:
-        persist-credentials: false # otherwise, the token used is the GITHUB_TOKEN, instead of your personal access token.
+        persist-credentials: false # otherwise, the token used is the GITHUB_TOKEN, instead of the passed-in token.
         ref: ${{ inputs.branch }}
         fetch-depth: 0 # otherwise, there would be errors pushing refs to the destination repository.
     - name: Setup Python